Mosaic: Medieval Italy

-In Florence a magnificiant mosaic of the Last Judgement decorates the dome of the Baptistery.
+In Florence a magnificent mosaic of the Last Judgement decorates the dome of the Baptistery.
 The earliest mosaics, works of art of many unknown Venetian craftsmen (including probably Cimabue), date from 1225.
 The covering of the ceiling was probably not completed until the 14th century.

 The impressive mosaic of Christ in Majesty, flanked by the Virgin Mary and St. John the Evangelist in the apse of the cathedral of Pisa was designed by Cimabue in 1302.
 It evokes the Monreale mosaics in style.
 It survived the great fire of 1595 which destroyed most of the medieval interior decoration.

 Sometimes not only church interiors but façades were also decorated with mosaics in Italy like in the case of the St Mark's Basilica in Venice (mainly from the 17th–19th centuries, but the oldest one from 1270 to 1275, "The burial of St Mark in the first basilica"), the Cathedral of Orvieto (golden Gothic mosaics from the 14th century, many times redone) and the Basilica di San Frediano in Lucca (huge, striking golden mosaic representing the Ascension of Christ with the apostles below, designed by Berlinghiero Berlinghieri in the 13th century).
 The Cathedral of Spoleto is also decorated on the upper façade with a huge mosaic portraying the Blessing Christ (signed by one Solsternus from 1207).